 Die Briefe der Familie Amerbach in der Pariser Studienzeit von Bruno und Basilius (1501-1506/1508).
 Aspekte der Medialität, in: Arno Strohmeyer u.a.
 (Hg.), Die Medialität von Diplomatie.
-Diplomatische Korrespondenz im Kontext frühneuzeitlicher Briefkultur, Münster 2024 (Schriftenreihe zur Neueren Geschichte Neue Folge 6), S. 165-185
+Diplomatische Korrespondenz im Kontext frühneuzeitlicher Briefkultur, Münster 2024, S. 165-185

 Rezension zu Hanno Jansen, Rektorwahlen an mittelalterlichen Universitäten Europas.
 Eine Studie zur Entscheidungskultur im akademischen Raum, Göttingen (V&R) 2023, in: Francia-Recensio 1 (2024)